Skip to main content

 The Health Insurance Portability and Accountability Act (HIPAA)

-HIPAA is widely known for its privacy and security rules, which govern how your protected (PHI) is handled.
+HIPAA is widely known for its privacy and security rules, which govern how your protected health information (PHI) is handled.
 In the context of wellness programs, HIPAA prohibits group health plans from discriminating against you based on a health factor.

-It allows for to offer incentives, but these programs must be reasonably designed to promote health or prevent disease.
+It allows for wellness programs to offer incentives, but these programs must be reasonably designed to promote health or prevent disease.
 They must also provide a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the initial standard.

 Intermediate